NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] See :ref:`branch_circuits`.
   .. [#] See :ref:`service_feeders`.

-See :ref:`annual_outputs` for descriptions of how the calculated capacities and breaker spaces appear in the output files.
+See :ref:`panel_outputs` for descriptions of how breaker spaces and calculated loads appear in the output files.

 .. _branch_circuits: